 The rule of the thumb when it comes to wearing a dupatta is that if it is heavily decorated then it should be worn with a simple salwar suit and vice versa.
-An extremely decorated lengha for instance will be adorned with a dupatta with light work or just a decorative border (That is however not the case with bridal wear).
+An extremely decorated lengha, for instance, will be adorned with a dupatta with light work or just a decorative border (That is however not the case with bridal wear).

-Dupattas have been beautified with weaving and coloring methods and elements like mirrors, beads, zari, sequins, gold or silver threads, precious and semi-precious stones, pearls (both real and faux), bandhni, chikankari and kantha stitching, block printing, kalamkari and tie and dye.
+Dupattas have been beautified with weaving and coloring methods and elements like mirrors, beads, zari, sequins, gold or silver threads, precious and semi-precious stones, pearls (both real and faux), bandhni, chikankari and kantha or Taipchi stitching, block printing, kalamkari and tie and dye.

 Dupattas are a favorite with designers as they enhance the look of a bridal outfit (or formals).
-They are also used as a belt around the waist to accentuate it or worn as a turban, as bandanas while travelling or on the beach, morphed as a scarf around the neck to resemble a cowl and the list goes on.
+They are also used as a belt around the waist to accentuate it or worn as a turban, as bandanas while traveling or on the beach, morphed as a scarf around the neck to resemble a cowl and the list goes on.

-The many states and regions of India and Pakistan have skilled artisans and a rich history of handicraft.
+The many states and regions of Pakistan have skilled artisans and rich history of handicraft.
 Hence, these countries have the most widest and exquisite collection of dupatta styles.
 From the ‘Lehariya’ dupatta of Rajasthan to the ‘Phulkari’ dupatta of Punjab, most of the regions have their own unique style to showcase.

 The dupatta can become a style statement simply by the way it is draped.
-There are numerous ways existing from region to region in which the dupatta is worn with a lengha/choli- the gujrati way, the Bengali style, the south Indian half-saree style, looped elegantly around the wrist and then some more.
+There are numerous ways existing from region to region in which the dupatta is worn with a lengha/choli- the Rajasthani way, the Bengali style, the Muslim Sikh half-saree style, looped elegantly around the wrist and then some more.
 In Pakistan too women add further dimension and interest to the garment by wearing them in exciting and unique ways to the region they belong to.
 Since the dupatta is worn along with a salwar suit or lengha or churidar generally, it can be accessorized according to the occasion.
 A dupatta can on its own add glamour and exquisiteness to an outfit without the need of too many accessories.

 There is a wide global appeal when it comes to wearing a dupatta.
 The dupatta can be fused with western wear as well as ethnic apparel.
 It is trendy to team a bright dupatta of a single color to match a kurta with a pair of fitted denim jeans.
 In contrast, a printed dupatta in darker shades can offset a white chikankari kurta worn either with a churidar or tights that has become popular.
 In the west, the dupatta is placed in the same genre as that of a scarf.
-I wear the colorful fabrics as scarves with my t-shirt and jeans.
+I wear colorful fabrics as scarves with my t-shirt and jeans.
 So cute!